-In our last blog post, we covered the three stages of heat treatment, the heating stage, the soaking stage, and the cooling stage.
+In our last blog post, we covered the three stages of heat treatment that include heating the metal to a set temperature (the heating stage), keeping it at that temperature for a specific length of time (the soaking stage), and cooling it down to room temperature with a method that depends on the type of metal and the desired properties (the cooling stage).
 In this post, we’ll cover the four basic types of heat treatment steel undergoes today: annealing, normalizing, hardening, and tempering.

 Heat Treatment Steel: Annealing